Dabangg 2: Plot

-The story carries on from the previous film— Inspector Chulbul Pandey— in charge of a local police station in Kanpur and resides there with his wife Rajjo, half brother Makkhi and stepfather.
-A boy gets kidnapped from a school, therefore Chulbul deals with the problem.
-In Kanpur, an assassin murders a witness who is about to testify against a dreaded don.
+After the events from the previous film, Inspector Chulbul Pandey takes charge of a local police station in Kanpur and resides there with his wife Rajjo, half-brother Makkhi and stepfather Prajapati Pandey.
+In Kanpur, an assassin murders a witness who is about to testify against a dreaded gangster and politician named Thakur Bachcha Singh.

 Chulbul tracks the assassin down, killing him at a coffeehouse.
-The don is Thakur Bachcha Singh, a struggling politician.
-After several public altercations, Bachcha's brother Genda convinces him to get rid of Pandey, threatening Chulbul's stepfather to kill his entire family if Chulbul keeps on interfering in Bachcha's criminal activities.
+After several public altercations, Bachcha's brother Genda convinces him to get rid of Pandey, threatening Prajapati Pandey to kill his entire family if Chulbul keeps on interfering in Bachcha's illegal activities.
+Genda harasses a girl at her wedding, where Chulbul arrives and asks Genda to leave.
+Genda refuses and continues to insult Chulbul, who breaks his neck, leading to his death.

-Genda harasses a girl, arriving at her wedding to kidnap her.
-Chulbul arrives at the wedding and asks Genda to leave.
-Genda refuses to comply and continues to insult Chulbul.
-Chulbul breaks his neck, leading to his death.
-In the meantime, his wife becomes pregnant, Pandey being advised by everybody to leave Bachcha alone for the sake of his family's safety.
-Bachcha, promising to avenge his brother's death, decides to do so before the election.
-He meets Rajjo and Makkhi while they are leaving a temple where Makkhi is shot by Bachcha, and Rajjo is pushed off the temple stairs.
-However, both of them survive, with Rajjo having a miscarriage and suffering a head injury.
+Meanwhile, Rajjo becomes pregnant and Chulbul is advised by everybody to leave Bachcha alone for the sake of his family's safety.
+Bachcha promises to avenge his brother's death before the election but he faces the pressure from his own party to condemn Genda's actions for his own and party's image.
+He meets Rajjo and Makkhi while they were leaving a temple.
+Makkhi is shot by Bachcha and Rajjo is pushed off the temple stairs.
+Rajjo and Makkhi survive, but Rajjo suffers a miscarriage.

-Chulbul is enraged at the loss of his first child.
-He enters Bachcha's location and kills all of his men.
-He fights him and gets him arrested, but when Bachcha tries to threaten him, he kills him instantly by grabbing a gun and shooting him with two bullets in the chest.
-Later, Chulbul and Rajjo have their first child, a baby boy.
-Right at the end, Chedi Singh's photographer (from the first film, Dabangg) arrives, asking for a family photo.
-They all laugh, and the photographer takes the picture.
+Enraged, Chulbul enters Bachcha's location and kills all of his men, including Bachcha.
+Later, Chulbul and Rajjo bear a baby boy and Chedi Singh's photographer asks for a family photo.
+They all laugh and the photographer takes the picture.